BIOGRAPHY

-Dr. Brice teaches a wide variety of courses, including, Logic, Epistemology, Philosophy of Language, Information Ethics, Social & Political Philosophy, Professional Ethics, and Aesthetics, among others.
-He has published numerous articles in top-tier journals and just completed his second book, Wittgenstein’s On Certainty: Insight & Method.
+Dr. Brice teaches a wide variety of courses, including, Logic, Epistemology, AI & Philosophy of Mind, Information Ethics, Social & Political Philosophy, and Professional Ethics, among others.
+He has published numerous articles in top-tier journals and has written two books on Austrian philosopher, Ludwig Wittgenstein.

 Dr. Robert Greenleaf Brice